 Wall Street gains as fears of trade war ease

+S&P 500 and Dow Jones Industrials futures pointed to a lower opening for Wall Street on Monday, tracking broad losses on world markets due to worries over Italy and concerns that President Donald Trump has launched a global trade war.

-NEW YORK: US stocks swung higher on Monday (Mar 5) as investors said they were expecting US President Donald Trump to back down on his threat to impose hefty tariffs on steel and aluminium imports.
+NEW YORK: U.S. stocks swung higher on Monday as investors said they were expecting U.S. President Donald Trump to back down on his threat to impose hefty tariffs on steel and aluminum imports.

-The three major US equity indices rose on bets the threat was just a negotiating tool after Trump said Canada and Mexico could avoid his proposed tariffs if they ceded ground on the North American Free Trade Agreement.
+The three major U.S. equity indexes rose on bets the threat was just a negotiating tool after Trump said Canada and Mexico could avoid his proposed tariffs if they ceded ground on the North American Free Trade Agreement.

 "Confidence is gaining that this may not actually take place," said Jeffrey Carbone, managing partner, Cornerstone Financial Partners, in Huntersville, NC.

-The threat last week of import tariffs of 25 per cent on steel and 10 per cent on aluminium ignited a selloff on Thursday in a market that was already on edge over rising US interest rates and bond yields.
+The threat last week of import tariffs of 25 percent on steel and 10 percent on aluminum ignited a selloff on Thursday in a market that was already on edge over rising U.S. interest rates and bond yields.

 Trump may have backtracked partly due to the backlash from investors, according Art Hogan, chief market strategist at B. Riley FBR in New York, who said the administration "sees the stock market as a report card for success and markets have so far said this trade war is not a good idea."

-Advancing issues outnumbered declining ones on the NYSE by a 2.41-to-1 ratio; on Nasdaq, a 2.30-to-1 ratio favoured advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.41-to-1 ratio; on Nasdaq, a 2.30-to-1 ratio favored advancers.

 The S&P 500 posted 11 new 52-week highs and four new lows; the Nasdaq Composite recorded 97 new highs and 20 new lows.